kuzudb/explorer/README.md

 ## Contributing

-We welcome contributions to KùzuExplorer.
-By contributing to KùzuExplorer, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+We welcome contributions to Kùzu Explorer.
+By contributing to Kùzu Explorer, you agree that your contributions will be licensed under the [MIT License](LICENSE).